How to be a Coordinator

 PERKS

 The coordinator gets a percentage of the value of the drop.
 If the drop is small, the percentage can be as low as 3%.
-If the drop is large, the percentage gets as high at 5%.
+If the drop is large, the percentage gets as high as 7%.
 The percentage gets put on the coordinator’s credit account and is used for future orders, or the order that is currently outstanding, whichever.
+There are a few coordinators who would rather have the money.
+This is fine with us.
+We cut checks when the credit amount gets above 500 bucks.

-We also play a 'High Steaks Game' amoung coordinators for a given route.
-You will be playing against othere coordinators in your route.
-There is a new guys game and a raw production game.
+We also play a 'High Steaks Game' among coordinators for a given route.
+You will be playing against other coordinators in your route.
+There is a new guys game and a raw production game and also an improvers game.
 Awards vary from around 50 bucks added to credit accounts for impressive winners down to 10 bucks to second and third place.
 If a coordinator does something truly impressive, they get the 50 bucks, if it is not so impressive, less.

 The other, less talked about perk is you get to be part of a group that is actually working on regenerative agriculture.
 If you don’t’ know what that is A very good video that covers what I am really about is a Ted Talk called “It’s Not the Cow, It’s the How”.